 The location of the access point will determine its level of performance in the area which it is mounted.
 WiFi engineering is critical in this stage of the game because any interference or lack of signal propagation will render the WiFi network slow or useless.
 You cannot just throw up an access point and hope for the best.
 Access points are connected to the end of a wire at some location on the property whether it’s a hotel, marina or hospital.
 This signal optimization process is called a site survey and is necessary to correctly determine exactly where these access points will be placed.
 In turn this also tells us where we need to cable the hardwire network endpoints.

-There are three main types of wireless site surveys:
+There are three main types of wireless site survey FL businesses can take advantage of:

 A model of the RF environment is created using simulation tools including location and RF characteristics of barriers like walls or large objects.
 Floor plans are needed for this type of survey.